ABeck617/ABeck617/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...Learning how to Learn
-- 🌱 I’m currently learning ...Programming
+- 🌱 I’m currently learning ...Python....Later: Golang
 - 👯 I’m looking to collaborate on ...
 Projects
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything